 Jesus says, “To learn how to love is to learn how to be kindly, accepting, loving and caring, but most of all it is to make people feel that they are loved and cherished by God.
 Not by (inaudible), but by the way we treat them.”

 Another story tells us when Jesus knelt down at the Last Supper to show his respect and love.
 And he chose to be with them.
 He was on his knees and he washed their feet and he dried their feet.

 And he wasn’t playing a game.

-What he was saying was: “This is your great value, when you learn one thing, when you learn how to love the way God loves, when you learn to love as I have loved you.
+What he was saying was: “This is your great value, when you learn one thing, when you learn how to love the way God loves, when you learn to love the way I have loved you.

 FAQ for Homily for The Holy Family, Year B

 |When is The Holy Family, Year B, in 2020?||27th December 2020|